thdrmrphy/calendar/README.md

 The what3words API key in line 184 lets you use the what3words API to convert w3w addresses into clickable links (with a confirmation of the rough area).

+Note that it defaults to Venturer-section events but this can be changed fairly easily if you know what you're doing.

 ## Features

 Run the script every day at a designated time (use a cronjob like `0 9 * * *`)